JFWooten4/masculine-feminine/content/blog/differing-progress.md

 ### Rep

-But just as I was about to walk away from the Wall St assholes, [^1]
+But just as I was about to walk away from the Wall St assholes, [^1] which I think will just make my life a whole lot easier.
+After I laid out how everything would collapse to the regulators, I sort of stopped feeling the need to continue down that avenue.
+Fuck them, you know.

 [^1]: I am trying to calm my language down around here.
 I want to be a little more peaceful on the daily, which means isolating and minimizing feelings for the middlemen of past.
 Anger is just too distracting.

-(Continuing sentence) -- which I think will just make my life a whole lot easier.
-After I laid out how everything would collapse to the regulators, I sort of stopped feeling the need to continue down that avenue.
-Fuck them, you know.

 ## The Desire for Power